microsoft/vscode-docs/docs/python/data-science-tutorial.md

 ---
 # Data Science Tutorial in Visual Studio Code

-This tutorial will demonstrate using the VS Code Python extension with common data science libraries to explore a basic data science scenario.
+This tutorial demonstrates using the VS Code Python extension with common data science libraries to explore a basic data science scenario.
 Specifically, using passenger data from the Titanic, you will learn how to setup a data science environment, import and clean data, create a machine learning model for predicting survival on the Titanic, and evaluate the accuracy of the generated model.

 ## Prerequisites